SynaBun / Documentation

 SynaBun Documentation

-67 MCP tools for AI assistants — persistent memory, browser automation, social media tools, visual workspace, and more.
+106 MCP tools for AI assistants — persistent memory, AI image & video generation, browser automation, social media tools, visual workspace, Automation Studio, and dedicated sidepanels for Claude Code, Codex, and OpenCode.
 One server, every AI editor.

 v1.0 stable MCP Compatible Open Source